 Firstly, you need to understand what market you’re dealing with to understand how to get the best deals – and at what time.
-The Arizona property market is a seller’s market.
-This means that there are more buyers interested in the property than the number of sellers offering it.
+For example, the Arizona property market is a seller’s market.
+This means more buyers are interested in the property than the number of sellers offering it.

 And what does this mean for you?
-Well, it means the sellers have the upper hand; and the ability to dictate the price.
+Well, it means the sellers have the upper hand; and can dictate the price.

 This also means that the higher the number of houses being sold, the lower the price is likely to be – as there is less buyer interest per house.

 Therefore, despite there being times when the interest in buying housing outstrips the available supply, resulting in higher prices in a particular region, there are times when there is less demand and more houses on the market–this is the time to buy!

 💡Key Insight:Seller's market in real estate refers to more buyers on the market than the available inventory--ultimately this mans the perceived value is higher

 Why Does the Weather Affect House Prices?